Nandini-Mahurkar/nandini-dataviz-portfolio/final-project-part-one.md

 |   India Whey Protein Market Size & Outlook, 2022-2030   |   https://www.grandviewresearch.com/horizon/outlook/whey-protein-market/india  |        This article contains information about the market trends of the protein market in India     |

 # Method and medium
 I plan on using Tableau to generate graphs and charts to convey my story.
 Along with this, I will be creating a Shorthand website to present my findings.
-I will also use Lucidchart to create rough sketches of my visualisations.

 ## References

 Philips, Cyriac Abby, et al. “Citizens Protein Project: A Self-Funded, Transparent, and Concerning Report on Analysis of Popular Protein Supplements Sold in the Indian Market.”
 Medicine, vol. 103, no. 14, Apr.
 2024, p. e37724.
 DOI.org (Crossref), https://doi.org/10.1097/MD.0000000000037724.